harshithaha12/git-test/README.md

 # git-test
 A test to learn git
-This is PESU IO Course
+This is PES IO Course !!